 Hello, I Make Records...

-After accidentally dedicating my life to making records (some as a performer and more as a band lover/engineer/producer) I've grown to understand that whether it's doom metal, EDM or chamber music… If you're proud in and believe in your work, it's my responsibility to put that work on my back and care for it as my own.
+After accidentally dedicating my life to making records (some as a performer and more as a band lover/engineer/producer), I've grown to understand that whether it's Indie Rock, Doom Metal, EDM or Chamber Music – If you're proud in and believe in your work, it's my responsibility to put that work on my back and care for it as my own.

 • recording/mixing/producing music (and dialog) in many genres, in many different studios/scenarios.